krazydanny/laravel-repository/README.md

 ```

-Now assume we want to implement write-back strategy for that model only in some critical places of your proyect and see how it goes.
-Then you should only replace those specifice calls with:
+Now assume we want to implement write-back strategy for that model only in some critical places of our proyect and see how it goes.
+Then we should only replace those specifice calls with:

 ```php
 $model = app( SomeModelRepository::class )->log( new SomeModel( $data ) );